 SVMA is one of the largest creative schools in a five-state region.

-Newly founded in 2019, SVMA combines the former School of Art and School of Media Arts, to offer a comprehensive and exciting curriculum in digital, material, game, time, and sonic processes.
+Newly founded in 2019, SVMA combines the former School of Art and School of Media Arts, to offer a comprehensive curriculum across a remarkably wide range of creative fields.

 Our faculty are nationally-known leaders in their field, and bring their broad experience into the classroom.